 The Footlights Theatre went above and beyond the Maine state restrictions, protocol, and guidelines.
 We are Maine State approved to be open and present live productions because anyone who enters the theater (at any time) and those attending the shows are required to wear a mask at all times.
 If they do not have one, the Footlights Theatre will provide a free one.
 The capacity of the Footlights Theatre is reduced to 25 patrons (normal capacity 75) for social distancing.

-The actors perform behind glass.
+The actors (4 or less) perform behind glass barriers.

-The entire theater is professionally disinfected, sanitized, and cleaned by the cleaning service, Cintas.
-All theater seats, bathrooms, lobby, on stage and back stage are disinfected, sanitized and cleaned before and after every performance.
+We purchased two new HEPA air purifier / sanitizer systems with medical grade filtration for the theater, which are “on” throughout the performance.
+The entire theater is professionally disinfected, sanitized, and cleaned by a cleaning service.
+All theater seats, bathrooms, lobby, on stage and backstage areas are professionally disinfected, sanitized and cleaned before and after every performance.

 The entrance door to the theater opens 15 minutes prior to the performance and patrons go directly to their seats.
 One person in each reservation gives their name and contact information upon entering.
 We take temperatures with a non-contact thermometer if needed.
 Hand sanitizer is available and encouraged throughout the theater.